PetraHudeckova/Coursera-Data-Cleaning/README.md

 4. Set your working directory in your R IDE to this folder
 5. Run run_analysis.R

-After finishing, tidy data set is saved in file 'data.txt' in the UCI HAR Dataset
+After finishing, tidy data set is saved in file 'data.txt' in the UCI HAR Dataset.
+To load the file, use read.table() with the filename as the parameter.

 ##How the script works